varunprajan/varunprajan.github.io/_posts/2020-12-20-retry-driven-development.markdown

 ## ETL, first attempt

-Our first attempt at an ETL script for this `historical_exchange_rates` table might look something like this.
-For brevity, I've omitted most of the code, but it is available on Github [TODO]).
+Our first attempt at an ETL script for this `historical_exchange_rates` table might look something like the Python code below.
+For brevity, I've omitted many of the details, but the entire script is available on Github [TODO]).

 ```python
 import logging